-658. Seminar: Retail Security Administration (5).
+658. Loss Prevention Administration (5).

 Examination of losses suffered by retailers as a result of manmade and natural security hazards.
 Reviews methods of handling such losses as shrinkage and external theft, insurance fraud, and employee theft as they relate to the duties and responsibilities of the security administrator.
-May be offered concurrently with JP 458.